MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 - Fully automated deployment pipelines
 - New deployments must start from a _factory reset_ state.
 You'll need to tear down existing deployment and create infrastructure resources (global, regional, and stamp) every time there's a change to the code is deployed.

-In the baseline architecture, those strategies can be implemented as the application team has full autonomy of the workload resources.
+In the **baseline architecture**, those strategies can be implemented as the application team has full autonomy of the workload resources.
 They can be created and destroyed in every deployment.
 In this architecture, the platform team owns some of those resources, applies policies.
 So, there are some areas where you might need to adjust your approach.

 ##### Non-ephemeral resources